lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 + htop: This is an interactive process viewer that is widely used for monitoring system resources, managing processes, and providing insights into the overall health and performance of a system.

-+ tcptrack: This command line tool allows you to to view active TCP connections, along with detailed information about each connection, such as the source and destination IP addresses, ports, connection status, and data transfer statistics.
++ tcptrack: This command line tool allows you to view active TCP connections, along with detailed information about each connection, such as the source and destination IP addresses, ports, connection status, and data transfer statistics.

 Installing nload: